1apdeveloper/mn-setup/README.md

 su - yourusername
 ```

-download the sourcecode for the daemon
+download the wallet-client, tx and daemon file

 ```bash
 sudo wget https://github.com/1apdeveloper/mn-setup/raw/master/apholding-cli
 ```
-fillout the password of your username
+fillout the password of your username and press enter

 ```bash